marschmi/git_swc_wise/git_lesson.md

 Whoops: Git won’t commit because we didn’t use `git add first`.
 Let’s fix that:

-> 18. `git add variables.R`
+> 18. `git add gapminder_analysis.R`
 > 19. `git commit -m "Added comment on ______"`
 > 20. `git status`

-Git insists that we add files to the set we want to commit before actually committing anything because we may not want to commit everything at once.
+Git insists that we add files to the set we want to commit before actually committing anything because **we may not want to commit everything at once**.
 For example, suppose we’re adding a few citations to our supervisor’s work to our thesis.
 We might want to commit those additions, and the corresponding addition to the bibliography, but not commit the work we’re doing on the conclusion (which we haven’t finished yet).

 To allow for this, Git has a special **staging area** where it keeps track of things that have been added to the current change set but not yet committed.